ovh/sv2chisel/README.md

 to hear from you!

 ## Getting Started
-If you have successfully published sv2chisel locally, then you are all set to start hacking into the code.
+If you have successfully published sv2chisel locally, then you are all set to start hacking into the code, otherwise see [direct usage from sources](#direct-usage-from-sources).

 ## Documentation
 The in-code documentation remains yet quite sparse.